m-zakeri/CodART/docs/tutorials/antlr_basics.md

 Last update: April 30, 2022

 ## Introduction
 The ANTLR tool generates a top-down parser from the grammar rules defined with the ANTLR meta-grammar (Parr and Fisher 2011).
 The initial version of ANTLR generated the target parser source code in Java.
-In the current version (version 4), the parser source code can be generated in a wide range of programming languages listed on the [ANTLR official website](https://www.antlr.org) (Parr).
+In the current version (version 4), the parser source code can be generated in a wide range of programming languages listed on the [ANTLR official website](https://www.antlr.org) (Parr 2022a).
 For simplicity, we generate the parser in Python 3, which provides us to run the tool on every platform having Python 3 installed on it.
 Another reason to use Python is that we can integrate the developed program easily with other libraries available in Python, such as machine learning and optimization libraries.
 Finally, I found that there is no comprehensive tutorial on using ANTLR with the Python backend.